Invoiced/api/source/includes/_subscriptions.md

 ]
 ```

 This endpoint retrieves all subscriptions.
+Unless specified, this endpoint will only return subscriptions that have an upcoming renewal.

 ### HTTP Request